jakedeichert/typescript-api-service/api-service/README.md

 On first run, you'll also notice a gitignored file `config/env.overrides`.
 This file is where you would put custom values specific to your local environment.

-**/docker**

-This directory contains the `docker-compose` setup which boots up a postgres database container.

 **/migrations**

 These are `knex` migrations that run during the service's bootup phase before accepting http connections.
 If a migration fails to run, the service will exit with an error.